leondreamed/slidev-clicks/readme.md

 # slidev-clicks

-`slidev-clicks` adds some utility click functions for [Slidev](https://sli.dev) that makes it easier to process and handle click events.
+`slidev-clicks` adds some utility functions for handling clicks in [Slidev](https://sli.dev) that makes it easier to process and handle click events.

 ## Usage